Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 Our method relies upon a cleverly-constructed elimination ordering and sparsity pattern, which we use in the incomplete Cholesky factorization of the matrix $\KM$.
-We present a simplified version of these constructions in Section~\ref{ssec-simpleAlg}; in Section~\ref{ssec-justification} we give a overview, without detailed proof, of why the method yields the desired results; and in Section~\ref{ssec-sparse-approximate-PCA} we show how the method also provides a sparse approximate principal component analysis (PCA), thereby serving task (5).
+Simplified versions of these constructions are given in \cref{ssec-simpleAlg}; \Cref{ssec-justification} gives a overview, without detailed proof, of why the method yields the desired results.
+In particular, \cref{ssec-sparse-approximate-PCA} shows how the method provides a sparse approximate principal component analysis (PCA), thereby serving task (5).

-In Section~\ref{sec:numerics} we present detailed numerical experiments that illustrate the power of our method, and in Section~\ref{sec:analysis} we give the mathematical proofs of correctness and accuracy vs.\ complexity.
-Section~\ref{sec:conclusions} contains concluding remarks, and some technical results are deferred to an Appendix, located after the bibliographic references.
+\Cref{sec:numerics} presents detailed numerical experiments that illustrate the power of our method, and \cref{sec:analysis} gives the mathematical proofs of correctness and accuracy vs.\ complexity. \Cref{sec:conclusions} contains concluding remarks, and some technical results are deferred to an Appendix.